 To release equity from your home, there are several types of plan you can take out.
-The most popular option is to use a lifetime mortgage deal, but did you know there is more than one type of lifetime mortgage?
+The most popular option, for over 55s, is to use a lifetime mortgage deal, but did you know there is more than one type of lifetime mortgage?

 Think Plutus can help you understand the different types and get an idea of which would be best for you.
 Read on to learn about drawdown lifetime mortgages.

 A drawdown lifetime mortgage is an equity release scheme that allows you to release cash from your home in increments, whenever you need them.
 This is an alternative to receiving the full amount in a single lump sum.

 It offers more flexibility than a standard lifetime mortgage as you can release the money gradually over time.
 There will be an initial lump sum at the outset then an approved facility that you can make withdrawals from whenever you need to.